How do we farm?

 What about pests and diseases?

 We are creating an environment that is in balance, with strong fertile soil and healthy populations of beneficial insects.
 We are establishing permanent areas around the farm with perennial and annual flowering plants that can host insect predators all year.
 Healthy plants grown in strong soil are less susceptible to pest and disease issues.
-While we build this up over a few seasons, we rely on compost tea applications, release of predatory nematodes, sprays of biological controls (BT for caterpillars and Serenade alternated with compost tea for disease suppression) When faced with the loss of a crop due to pest pressure, we rely on Neem and Spinosad botanical insecticides in targeted applications to ensure our hard work is not wasted.
+While we build this up over a few seasons, we rely on exclusion netting, release of predatory insects, sprays of biological controls (BT for caterpillars) When faced with the loss of a crop due to pest pressure, we rely on Neem and Spinosad botanical insecticides in targeted applications to ensure our hard work is not wasted.
 If a crop is too far gone, we will till it in and figure out what is needed in the future to ensure a healthier crop.
 To the right is a photo of a lady bug larvae eating aphids.

 Over the last couple of years, we have converted the main gardens to no-till practices.
 We no longer use the tractor in the fields, and only use the walk behind tractor to help reshape the permenant raised beds.
 We use lots of hand tools for weeding, broad forks for loosening the soil, and plastic tarps to terminate cover crops so that we can plant into the mulch.